 Dean Martin plays Julian Berniers, a no-good con man who return from Illinois with his young bride Lily (Yvette Mimieux) to his family in New Orleans.

-At first, his spinsterish sisters Carrie (Geraldine Page) and Anne (Wendy Hiller) are happy to see the couple, immediately expressing amazement at the expensive gifts that Julian had bought for them.
+At first, his spinsterish sisters Carrie (Geraldine Page) and Anne (Wendy Hiller) are happy to see the couple, expressing amazement at the expensive gifts Julian had bought for them.

-The sisters hope that their brother would help them cover the house’s growing expenses.
-Indeed, Julian reassures them that, while his profitable factory went out of business, he did manage to put some money aside.
+The sisters hope that their brother would help them with the house’s growing expenses.
+Indeed, Julian reassures them that, while his profitable factory went out of business, he did save some money.
 However, it turns out Julian had pulled out of a real estate scam and stole the money.

 The child-bride Lily then runs back to her mother, Albertine (Gene Tierney, in poor form), only to be horrified by Albertine’s affair with their black chauffeur, Henry (Frank Silvera).